 CFDs and Futures are popular investment instruments that allow people to buy and sell assets with controlled risk easily.
 However, many investors are lost in differentiating CFDs trading and investing in futures.
+This article explores the distinction between contracts for difference and futures trading to give you a better understanding.

 A contract for difference (CFD) is a financial derivative instrument where the differences between open and closing trade prices determine the profit of the position.
 The investor doesn't have ownership of the physical good, product, or security.